 A house in multiple occupation (HMO) is:

-- A house or flat let to three or more people, who belong to one or more households (family) and share a kitchen, bathroom or a toilet
+- A house or flat let to three or more people, who belong to two or more households (family) and share a kitchen, bathroom or a toilet

-- A house converted entirely into bedsits or other non-self-contained accommodation and let to three or more people who belong to one or more households and share a kitchen, bathroom or a toilet
+- A house converted entirely into bedsits or other non-self-contained accommodation and let to three or more people who belong to two or more households and share a kitchen, bathroom or a toilet

 - A house which is converted into one or more flats which are not completely self-contained and is occupied by three or more people who form two or more households